solana-labs/solana/docs/src/cli/choose-a-wallet.md

 Keypairs are stored in *wallets* and wallets come in many forms.
 A wallet might be a directory in your computer's file system, a piece of paper, or a specialized device called a *hardware wallet*.
 Some wallets are easier to use than others.
 Some are more secure than others.
-In this section, we'll compare and contrast different types of wallets and help you choose the wallet that best fits your needs.
+In this section, we will compare and contrast different types of wallets and help you choose the wallet that best fits your needs.